Aims of Job/Job Purpose

 Other Duties and Responsibilities

-b) Support the safeguarding and promotion of students’ welfare.
+c) Support the safeguarding and promotion of participant’s welfare.

-c) Maintain confidentiality in relation to all college information and to comply with Data Protection Legislation.
+d) Maintain confidentiality in relation to all College information and to comply with Data Protection Legislation.

 The College is committed to safeguarding and promoting the welfare of children, young people and vulnerable adults and we expect all staff and volunteers to share this commitment.
 South & City College Birmingham is an equal opportunities employer.
 All posts within the College are subject to Disclosure and Barring Service Certificate